gravestench/dark-magic/README.md

 * `Character Generator` - uses the record manager to create character instances
 * `Config File` - manages config files in a root diectory. almost all other services will use this to read and write their config to disk.
 * `Item Generator` - generates items using the record manager
-* Loaders
-  * `Asset Loader` - a composite loader, combines all of the other loaders
+* `Asset Loader` - a composite loader, combines all of the other loaders, exports stuff to lua, and provides debug web routes
 * `DC6 Loader` - loads DC6 image files using the mpq loader
 * `DCC Loader` - loads DCC image files using the mpq loader
 * `DS1 Loader` - loads DS1 map "stamp" files using the mpq loader
 * `DT1 Loader` - loads DT1 map tileset files using the mpq loader
 * `Font Table Loader` - loads font tables files using the mpq loader
 * `GPL Loader` - loads GIMP palette files
 * `MPQ Loader` - loads the diablo2 mpq's, will load files from them by checking one at a time in order.
 * `PL2 Loader` - loads PL2 palette transformation files using the mpq loader
 * `TBL Loader` - loads TBL text table files (locale strings) using the mpq loader
 * `TSV Loader` - loads TSV tab-separated value spreadsheet files using the mpq loader
 * `WAV Loader` - loads WAV audio files using the mpq loader
 * `Locale` - uses the TBL and MPQ loaders and exposes an interface for things like locale string-lookups
 * `Loot Generator` - uses the record manager to roll loot (generates items)
 * `Lua` - manages a single global lua state machine, uses an exported interface that all other services may optionally implement in order to export syuff into the lua environment for use in scripting.
 This service also executes scripts.